qut-dmrc/encrypt_all_the_things/presentation.md

 Get an account on [keybase.io](https://keybase.io) and encrypt a message to somebody else in this workshop.
 Send it to their email address.
 Decrypt a message that someone sends you.

 Note:
-* FIXME: I think we need to add screenshots & instructions for this?
-Or demo it - need a slide for the demo then I think.
-* FIXME: Explain about verifying that the key belongs to who you think it does - need to do this more thoroughly for more critical communication - keysigning
+* Explain about verifying that the key belongs to who you think it does - need to do this more thoroughly for more critical communication - keysigning
-* FIXME: multiple keys if you want to be able to read it later put your own key on it.

 ----